SmorkalovG/topleaked/README.md

 # topleaked
 This is a tool for searching memory leaks in core dumps.
 If you have a memory dump of a process that used too much memory you will want to use topleaked.
 It lookes for most frequent 8 bytes words in dump and write top N of them.
-Ussually top contains pointers to vtbl of leaked objects in case of C++ or pointers to functions in case of C. Inspired by [this question](https://stackoverflow.com/questions/27598986/how-to-analyze-memory-leak-from-coredump) and answers to it.
+Usually top contains pointers to vtbl of leaked objects in case of C++ or pointers to functions in case of C. Inspired by [this question](https://stackoverflow.com/questions/27598986/how-to-analyze-memory-leak-from-coredump) and answers to it.

 # It is
 * A simple tool that looks for most frequent things
-* 64-bit Little-Endian (x86_64 e.g) dumps compatible (other platforms support is in progress)
+* 64-bit Little-Endian (e.g. x86_64) dumps compatible (other platforms support is in progress)

 # It is NOT
 * Yet another valgrind.
-It does not work with process it self, it is only for dump analisys.
-If you can reproduce your memoty leak use a memory sanitizer.
+It does not work with process itself, it is only for dump analisys.
+If you can reproduce your memory leak use a memory sanitizer.
 * Language or platform specific.
-It does not parse dump (using libelf e.g).
+It does not parse dump (e.g. using libelf).
 It just read a file byte by byte and build a frequency top.

 # Installation
 First you need a D compiler. topleaked is written in D language and you can get compiler from [official site](https://dlang.org).
 LDC is recommended as it is best in optimization.